mmcc007/todo/README.md

 Only the CD (Continous Delivery) part of CICD is currently addressed here.
 For an example of the CI (Continous Integration) part, including unit and integration testing in the cloud, see https://github.com/brianegan/flutter_architecture_samples.
-Unit testing would be relatively easy toadd to this setup.
+Unit testing would be relatively easy to add to this setup.
 Integration testing involves adding emulators and simulators which requires more setup.

 # Issues and Pull Requests
 There are several possibilities for improvement.
-The [happy path](https://en.wikipedia.org/wiki/Happy_path) is working and a few other things.
-So feedback is welcome.
+Only the [happy path](https://en.wikipedia.org/wiki/Happy_path) is currently working and a few other things.
+So feedback is very welcome.

 # Todo example